WHAT IS MYOPIA?

 Researchers believe both genetics and environment affect whether a person becomes nearsighted.
 Children with 1 myopic parent are 1.5X more likely to become myopic versus children with no myopic parents and 3X more likely with 2 myopic parents.
 Studies show that children who spend less than 10 hours per week outdoors are more likely to develop nearsightedness.
 As well as though who spend more time doing near work.

 The incidence of myopia in the US has risen 66% since 1971.
 Aside from blurry vision, myopia increases the risk of vision threatening problems later in life.
 A nearsighted person is more likely to develop cataracts, glaucoma, and retinal detachment and may require myopia management / myopia control.

 As discussed above, there is no full proof way to prevent nearsightedness.
 Spending more time outdoors and reducing near work can help reduce a child’s risk.
 However, once a child is myopic, Dr. Copeland can manage the condition to help slow its progression.

-Below is a brief discussion of three ways Dr. Copeland can manage myopia.
+Below is a brief discussion of three ways Dr. Copeland implements myopia management.
 Further web resources are also listed.
 Please be sure to ask Dr. Copeland any questions you might have about these options.

 This method uses standard soft multifocal contact lenses to slow myopic progression.
 The child wears the contacts during the day and removes them at night.